Proven leadership for an inclusive community that works for everyone.

 Bob and Barbara share their love of music.
 They have performed as a duo (sax and keyboard) for many church services, recitals, weddings, banquets, and receptions.
 They initially met in the Alamance Chorale, where Barbara was accompanist and Bob sang in the bass section.
 They enjoy listening to live jazz, especially big bands, symphony orchestras, and the Choral Society of Durham, where Barbara’s brother, John, sings tenor.

 Active road cyclists, Bob and Barbara are members of the Burlington Velo Club.
-In addition to participating in area rides and charity cycling events, they have proudly ridden across the state fourteen (14) times as part of Cycle North Carolina’s Mountains to the Coast ride, a 7-day trek that is always held during the first week of October.
-A different route each year, the fall 2017 ride took them 472 miles from West Jefferson to Swansboro.
-Being physically fit and healthy is important to both of them.
+In addition to participating in area rides and charity cycling events, they have proudly ridden across the state 14 times as part of Cycle North Carolina’s Mountains to the Coast ride, a 7-day trek held during the first week of October that follows a different route each year.
+The fall 2017 ride took them 472 miles from West Jefferson to Swansboro.
+Being physically fit and healthy is important to them.

 As a semi-professional saxophonist (along with doubling on flute and clarinet), Bob has led an active musical life.
 He studied saxophone privately with Craig Whittaker of UNCG and flute with Linda Cykert of Elon University, each for nearly two years.
 In addition to his involvement with the Alamance Jazz Band and performing with Barbara, Bob has had the privilege of performing as a single-engagement sideman throughout North Carolina with such bands as the Jimmy Dorsey Orchestra, the Dorsey Brothers Orchestra, the Guy Lombardo Orchestra, the Atlantic Jazz Orchestra, Reflections, the NC Revelers Jazz Orchestra, the Likewise Swing Band, the Holzhackern Tyrolean Band (“We wear lederhosen in this one,” Bob says with a smile), and several other regionally known big bands, jazz combos and orchestras.
 With the US Airways Jazz Orchestra, Bob performed in Germany, Holland, Bermuda, and throughout the United States.

-“But among my favorite musical experiences was playing in the pit orchestras of local musical theater productions, especially in area high schools along side of budding student musicians,” Bob says.
+“Among my favorite musical experiences was playing in the pit orchestras of local musical theater productions, especially in area high schools alongside budding student musicians,” Bob says.